srImathE satakOpAya nama:

 malar ittu nAm mudiyOm – won’t decorate our hair with flowers;

-seyyAdhana seyyOm – would not do what our elders/purvAcharyas did not do;
+seyyAdhana seyyOm – would not do what our pUrvAchAryas did not do;

-sendru OdhOm – would not go and tell emperumAn.
+senRu OdhOm – would not go and tell emperumAn

 thIkkuraLai – any gossip that creates problems for others.

-– You the most fortunate people who are living in this world, the world to which the sarvEswaran (god for all) has come to live among you as krishNan (as if he is a layman).
+– You the most fortunate people who are living in this world, the world to which the sarvEsvaran (god for all) has come to live among you as krishNan (as if He is a layman).

-hanuman also did not desire to go to srI vaikuNtam where he won’t be able to see srI rAman with all his glorious guNas which he had the opportunity to show us in this world only; only in this world we could see krishNan praying – to his Mother, to untie him – we won’t get that experience in srI vaikuNtam.
+hanuman also did not desire to go to srI vaikuNtam where he won’t be able to see srI rAman with all his glorious guNas that He had the opportunity to show us in this world only; only in this world could we see krishNan praying – to his Mother to untie him – we won’t get that experience in srI vaikuNtam.

 Like water in a desert, in this world people drowned in samsAram got the wonder that is krishNan and so they are fortunate to live in this world.

-(Speaking of going to mOksham, once nanjIyar was thinking loud, how come dasarathan went only to swargam (heaven) and not to srI vaikuNtam (mOksham). bhattar‘s comment was “he should have actually gone to narakam (hell) – dasarathan thought that his promise was more important (samAnya dharmam); he did not think about how perumAL would walk in the forest with his soft lotus feet getting hurt (visEsha dharmam).
-He might have gotten swargam because of the chakravarthy’s bhagyam to have that thiru magan”.
+(Speaking of going to SrI vaikuNtam, once nanjeeyar was thinking loud, how come dasarathan went only to svargam (heaven) and not to srI vaikuNtam (mOksham). bhattar‘s comment was “he should have actually gone to narakam (hell) – dasarathan thought that his promise (samAnya dharmam) was more important; he did not think about how perumAL would walk in the forest with his soft lotus feet getting hurt (visEsha dharmam).
+He might have gotten svargam because of the chakravarthy’s bhAgyam to have that thiru magan“.